metacraft-labs/nimbus-eth2/distributed-bls-key-generation.md

 # A test case

-Shows all values for every local state, at every processing stage, while generating a distributed key with 5 shares and threshold 3.
+Shows all values for every participant's local state, at every processing stage, while generating a distributed key with 5 shares and threshold 3.

 ## Generated seed data
 ```
-Local state 1:
+Participant 1 local state:

 Secret coefficient 1:
 Random seed = 6bc2a742a41408c99d1cb63a2364a003969889b939930915e448cdaa9901e2c8